 The problem: front-line educators don't have enough time to read

-All teachers, school principals and other educational leaders try to read the professional literature, but very few are successful at staying on top of the best research and ideas.
-Their jobs are simply too demanding, and after hours they need to spend time with families and friends and recharge.
+Educators want to read the professional literature, but it's very difficult to stay on top of the best research and ideas.
+Work in schools is simply too demanding, and after hours people need to spend time with families and friends and recharge.

-An additional problem is that the best educational ideas are widely scattered among many different publications.
-No single magazine or newspaper allows for one-stop shopping in the marketplace of educational ideas.
-There are several free online publications, including ASCD SmartBrief and Education Gadfly - but they deal mostly with national policy issues.
+An additional problem is that the best educational ideas are widely scattered among many different publications; no single magazine, journal, or newspaper allows for one-stop shopping in the marketplace of educational ideas.
+There are several free online publications, including ASCD SmartBrief and Education Gadfly - but they deal mostly with policy issues.

 So where does this leave an educator who is hungry for actionable, mind-stretching ideas?

 The solution: a brief weekly summary of the best articles

-The Marshall Memo was conceived to meet this need:
+The Marshall Memo was conceived to meet this need.
+Kim Marshall: